talfanwebsite/talfanwebsite.github.io/_posts/2021-07-04-optimization-is-all-you-need/main.md

 This is broadly the “Chinese Room” thought experiment proposed by the computer scientist John Searle.
 It says that intelligence is nothing but a big rule book.
 Searle asks us to imagine a machine that is capable of “understanding” the Chinese language, by which he means that, given some Chinese symbols as input (e.g. some question) it would produce some useful symbols in return (e.g. an answer).
 But it turns out that this machine is just a big input / output table, with entries for _looottsss_ of different questions.

-Searle’s intention was to raise the question of whether a system based only on fixed rules could be regarded as “intelligent” - i.e. whether the system could in fact “understand” Chinese in the way you and I might think we “understand” the English in this article[1](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:1).
+Searle’s intention was to raise the question of whether a system based only on fixed rules could be regarded as “intelligent” - i.e. whether the system could in fact “understand” Chinese in the way you and I might think we “understand” the English in this article [1](http://www.talfanevans.co.uk/posts/optimization_is_all_you_need/optimization_is_all_you_need/#fn:1).

 But that’s a bit of an open-ended and philosophical question, certainly not one we’re going to get to the bottom of here.
 A more testable engineering question is - could a system built on rules emulate intelligence in a passable way?
 It seems that the answer from the “expert systems” experiment is a tentative no. The common failure mode among these approaches was that, although some systems could perform well in small and constrained scenarios, they would fail to scale up - or “generalize” to new task outside of the types of data that they were engineered to work with.
 In a word, they were brittle.
 And no matter how big the rule book was made, the problem wouldn’t go away.